 The hygroscopic properties of biodiesel lead to the fact that during storage, water can be absorbed from moisture contained in the air.
-Pure biodiesel can physically dissolve up to 1,500 mg/kg of water (DIN EN 14214: max
+Pure biodiesel can physically dissolve up to 0.150 % (m/m) of water (EN 14214: max.
+0.050 % (m/m)).

-500 mg/kg).
 At lower temperatures, primarily in mixtures with non-polar fuels, a free aqueous phase can be formed.
-Free water causes corrosion and serves as a nutrient solution for microorganisms, which in turn create biofilms.
-In order to avoid free aqueous phase, always fill storage tanks in such a way that only a small volume of air remains.
+Free water causes corrosion and serves as a nutrient solution for microorganisms, which in turn create biofilms.12 In order to avoid free aqueous phase, always fill storage tanks in such a way that only a small volume of air remains.
 Before filling with biodiesel, tanks should be as clean and dry as possible.
 The use of a water separator should also be considered.
 It is practically impossible to store biodiesel so that it does not come into contact with water (moisture).
-Based on the above-described properties, AGOM sets stricter requirements to be followed by its members (producers: max.
-220 mg/kg, traders: max.
-300 mg/kg).
+Based on the above-described properties, AGQM sets stricter requirements to be followed by its members (producers: max.
+0.027 % (m/m), traders: max.
+0.032 % (m/m)).
 In general, it should be noted during storage that contamination with other fuels, and in particular the introduction of water into the product, can be excluded by appropriate measures.

-All these parameters are regulated by DIN EN 14214 standard.
+All these parameters are regulated by EN 14214 standard.
 Further information on these and other important quality parameters can be found in the leaflet Biodiesel Analytics (page 4).